gysskarthik/Hi-karthik/README.md

 # Hi-karthik
-Need to be introduced by other
+This thing provied tips to gain interviews